JetBrains-Research/pubtrends-review/README.md

 # pubtrends-review

-This is a source code for the paper: "Automatic generation of reviews of scientific paper" [https://arxiv.org/abs/2010.04147](https://arxiv.org/abs/2010.04147).
+This is a source code for the paper: ["Automatic generation of reviews of scientific paper"](https://ieeexplore.ieee.org/document/9356351) \
+at International Conference on Machine Learning and Applications (ICMLA) 2019.

 Refer to [review/README.md](review/README.md) for instruction on dataset creation and model training.